Can Chronic Stress Cause Insomnia Through Inflammation?

 Representation of the primary models for hypotheses H1 and H2 with unstandardized and standardized coefficients (B, BSTD), indices of indirect pathways (ω, ωSTD), and 95% confidence intervals.
 Values listed above each model are results from the analyses without covariates; values below each model are from the analyses with covariates (regression paths on cortisol and inflammation and covariance paths on stress/traumatic life events not pictured for covariate variables).
 Secondary models were constructed similarly, but with mean inflammation replaced by separate paths for each of the inflammation biomarkers (see Table 2).
 Knight, E. L., et al. (2021).
 Perceived stress is linked to heightened biomarkers of inflammation via diurnal cortisol in a national sample of adults.
 Brain, Behavior, and Immunity, 93, 206–213. https://pubmed.ncbi.nlm.nih.gov/33515741/

-The self-reinforcing cycle in plain terms: stress breaks cortisol’s anti-inflammatory regulation (glucocorticoid receptor resistance), escaped inflammation disrupts sleep architecture (cytokine timing inversion), and fragmented sleep activates the NF-κB pathway that started the cascade.
-Each pass through the cycle deepens glucocorticoid receptor resistance, worsens the cytokine timing inversion, and further flattens the cortisol slope.
-For a broader overview of how NF-κB activation from poor sleep amplifies inflammation, see the bidirectional inflammation-insomnia cycle.
+The self-reinforcing cycle in plain terms: stress can blunt cortisol’s anti-inflammatory regulation (glucocorticoid receptor resistance), escaped inflammation is associated with sleep disruption (cytokine timing shift), and fragmented sleep is associated with NF-kappaB activation.
+Each pass through the cycle may make the next pass more likely by reinforcing inflammatory and stress-system signaling.
+For a broader overview of how NF-kappaB activation from poor sleep amplifies inflammation, see The Bidirectional Inflammation-Insomnia Cycle.

 Can Breaking the Stress-Inflammation Cycle Improve Sleep?

 A self-reinforcing cycle can be interrupted at any of its three links: the stress response itself, the inflammatory output, or the sleep disruption.
-The evidence supports all three entry points.
-Stress-reduction approaches that restore cortisol rhythm contrast can reduce inflammatory markers.
-Approaches that lower NF-κB activity address the molecular mechanism.
-And improving sleep continuity — the parameter that drives NF-κB activation — reduces the inflammatory load that perpetuates the cycle.
+The evidence points to all three as plausible entry points.
+Approaches that restore cortisol rhythm contrast would target the stress-to-inflammation pathway measured in Knight et al. Approaches that lower NF-kappaB activity address the molecular mechanism identified in stress and sleep-fragmentation studies.
+And improving sleep continuity – the parameter associated with NF-kappaB activation – may reduce the inflammatory load that perpetuates the cycle.

 Breaking at the inflammation link.
-The genomic fingerprint from Miller et al. (2008) identified NF-κB gene upregulation as the transcriptional driver of stress-related inflammation.
-Approaches that reduce NF-κB activity address the molecular mechanism.
-The Piber et al. (2023) finding that sleep fragmentation (not duration) drives NF-κB activation means that sleep continuity improvements are mechanistically precise — they target the inflammatory pathway rather than reducing inflammation through an indirect route.
+The genomic fingerprint from Miller et al. (2008) identified NF-kappaB gene upregulation as the transcriptional driver of stress-related inflammation.
+Approaches that reduce NF-kappaB activity address the molecular mechanism.
+The Piber et al. (2023) finding that sleep fragmentation (not duration) is associated with NF-kappaB activation means that sleep continuity improvements are mechanistically precise – they target the inflammatory pathway rather than reducing inflammation through an indirect route.

 Breaking at the sleep link.
-Sleep continuity improvement reduces NF-κB activation (Piber et al., 2023).
-This means sleeping without frequent awakenings — not sleeping longer.
+Sleep continuity improvement is a plausible target for reducing NF-kappaB activation (Piber et al., 2023).
+This means sleeping without frequent awakenings – not merely sleeping longer.
 The Vgontzas et al. (2002) cytokine timing data suggests that restoring consolidated nocturnal sleep may allow IL-6 to return to its normal nighttime pattern, removing the daytime fatigue driver while restoring the nighttime consolidation contribution.

 Each entry point feeds back into the others.
-Restored cortisol rhythm reduces inflammatory output, which improves sleep continuity, which further reduces NF-κB activation.
-The same self-reinforcing property that makes this cycle difficult to escape also means that interrupting one link can cascade benefits to the other two.
+Restored cortisol rhythm may reduce inflammatory output, which may improve sleep continuity, which may further reduce NF-kappaB activation.
+The same self-reinforcing property that makes this cycle difficult to escape also means that interrupting one link may create benefits for the other two.

 The question for someone caught in this cycle is which link offers the best starting point – the stress exposure, the inflammatory load, or the sleep fragmentation – and that depends on individual circumstances the article cannot determine.